 Hilts wears his silver Captain rank bars on the inside of his shirt collar, concealed but easily displayed when he needs to prove to a group of MP40-wielding Nazis that he is not a spy.

 When watching Steve McQueen in a film, expect to see lots of pairs of brown boots.
 In this case, he has a good reason.
 Hilts sports a pair of brown M-43 Type III service boots in roughout leather.
-(Roughout leather is the flesh side of skin.
-You may think this looks like suede, but suede is thinner and likely wouldn’t be found on a pair of military boots.)
+(Roughout is the untreated side of leather with a suede-like appearance.)

 These are not boondockers, the USMC name for their boots, although they look similar enough.
-The roughout leather is a medium brown and brown laces are tied through the eight eyelets on the ankle.
+The roughout leather is a medium brown and brown laces are tied through eight eyelets.

 Hilts wears a thin gold necklace around his neck with a round gold-colored pendant.
-So far as I know, this is not explained in the film and is likely just Steve McQueen being Steve McQueen, as we see a similar necklace in Bullitt and other films.
+So far as I know, this is not explained in the film and is likely just Steve McQueen being Steve McQueen, as we see the same necklace with his St. Christopher pendant in Bullitt and other films.
 On his left ring finger is a wide silver ring, not clearly a wedding band, but in the traditional place of one.
 The Hilts character takes on a whole new level for me if it turns out that the hot shot engineering student who joined the war to show off his skills with planes and motorcycles was also married.
 Thoughts?

 Hilts’ wristwatch, worn on his right wrist, has been identified as a Rolex Speedking, the watch offered to British POWs in German camps by Hans Wildorf, the Swiss director of Rolex at the time.
 The story behind this, with its fascinating ties to the real life escape, can be found here.